kartoza/docker-geoserver/README.md

 This will prevent the login form from sending insecure http post requests as experienced in [login issue](https://github.com/kartoza/docker-geoserver/issues/293)

-For SSL-based connections the env variables are:
+For SSL-based connections, the env variables are:

 ```
 HTTPS_PROXY_NAME